Student Activities

 - E-Sports Club

-- Fashion and Architectural Design Club
+- Fashion in Literature Club

 - Fellowship of Christian Athletes (FCA)

-- Financial Markets Club
+- Female Empowerment Club

 - French Club